bredschneider/web-app/PROPOSAL.md

 - Use and understand public key infrastructure (PKI);
 - Use and understand plug-ins to create the digital version of signatures (specifically Thomas J Bradley Signature Pad);
 - Use and understand databases (specifically MySQL) to save, store and later retrieve the digital signature;
-- Use and understand password security and protection methods to eliminate signature forgery and retrieve said signatures;
+- Use and understand password security and protection methods (to be discussed in a few weeks in class :)) to eliminate signature forgery and retrieve said signatures;

 ##Similar Applications
 - **Adobe Digital Signatures** *(http://www.adobe.com/security/digsig.html)*
-	-  Add a digital signature to a PDF
+	- Add a digital signature to a PDF;
-	-
+	- Create a digital signature using a variety of applications: pen, finger, type-font etc.
 - **Signature Capture for iPad** *(http://www.xyzmo.com/en/products/Pages/digital-signature-ipad-android.aspx)*
+	- Adds a digital signature to a PDF;
+	- Real-time signature verification (if the signature matches the one stored a true value is returned, else it returns false);
+	- No need to transfer the signature to a PDF document, done automatically.
 - **DocuSign** *(http://www.docusign.com/products/features/anywhere-access)*
+	- Works from any device (desktop, tablet and mobile);
+	- Ability to send, sign and manage documents in the cloud while on your mobile device;

 ##Differences
--
+- To ensure extra protection, each signature in SignaSecure will be password protected;
+- Each signature stored in SignaSecure will be specific to a certain organization or group to avoid encountering issues with individuals trying to steal other signatures as well as separating signatures for those individuals who share similair names (i.e. John Smith);
+- Available to use on PDF documents, Word and scanned documents.

 ##Clientele
 1. **Leslie Brafield** - mother and real estate mogule.